Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Minkowski tensors in integral geometry

-In order to introduce the basic Minkowski tensors of (nonempty) convex bodies, we use the support measures which can be considered as local versions of the intrinsic volumes.
-For a convex body $K\subset\R^d$, the support measure $\Lambda_j(K,\cdot)$ is a Borel measure on $\R^d\times \mathbb{S}^{d-1}$ which satisfies a local Steiner formula and $\Lambda_j(K,\R^d\times\mathbb{S}^{d-1})=V_j(K)$ for $j\in\{0,\ldots,d-1\}$.
-For basic properties of the support measures and a representation in the case where $K$ is a polytope, we refer to \cite[Chapter 4.2]{S14}.
+For basic properties of the support measures, their connection to a local Steiner formula and a representation of $\Lambda_j(K,\cdot)$ for general convex bodies, which produces \eqref{eq:interpretlambda1} and \eqref{eq:interpretlambda2} as special cases, we refer to \cite[(2.78) and (4.28)]{S14} and Section \ref{sec:asymptotics}.
 The maps $K\mapsto \Lambda_j(K,\cdot)$ are measure-valued, additive (valuations), weakly continuous and for Borel sets $\alpha\subseteq\R^d$ and $\beta\subseteq \mathbb{S}^{d-1}$ they satisfy the covariance condition $\Lambda_j(gK,g\alpha\times g_0\beta)=\Lambda_j(K,\alpha\times\beta)$, where $g:\R^d\to\R^d$ is a rigid motion and $g_0$ is its rotational part (that is, $g(x)=g_0(x)+t$ for $x\in\R^d$, where $t\in\R^d$ is a translation vector and $g_0$ is a rotation).
-More generally, the support measures have been defined (as signed measures) for the more general class of sets of positive reach (see \cite[Chapter 4]{RZ2019} for an introduction) and for finite unions of compact sets with positive reach all of whose finite intersections have again positive reach (see \cite[Chapter 5]{RZ2019} and the literature cited there); the corresponding class of sets in $\R^d$ is denoted by $\mathcal{U}^d$.
-In fact, extensions of these measures to arbitrary closed subsets of $\R^d$ have been studied in \cite{HLW04,HS22} and will be considered in Section~\ref{sec:3}.
+More generally, the support measures have been defined (as signed measures) for the more general class of sets of positive reach (see Section \ref{sec:asymptotics} for a definition and \cite[Chap.
+4]{RZ2019} for a detailed introduction) and for finite unions of compact sets with positive reach all of whose finite intersections have again positive reach (see \cite[Chap.
+5]{RZ2019} and the literature cited there); the corresponding class of sets in $\R^d$ is denoted by $\mathcal{U}^d$.
+In fact, extensions of these measures to arbitrary closed subsets of $\R^d$ have been studied in \cite{HLW04,HS22} and will be considered in Section~\ref{sec:asymptotics}.